UltraSuite/ultrasuite-doc/docs/download.md

 ### Setting up

 To get started, please create a directory on a hard drive where a large amount of space is available.
 Then, change your current directory onto that newly created one.
-On Linux or maxOS, this can be achieved by running:
+On Linux or macOS, this can be achieved by running:

 ```shell
 mkdir UltraSuite